 Street Festival – Applications must be received by December 31st of the preceding year.
 Applicants then begin the approval process.
 If your application is denied, you will receive a notice in writing stating the reason for denial and the appeal process.
 Applicants should expect to receive their permit once all appropriate paperwork and payments are received by SAPO, usually one week prior to the event.

-Special Events – To ensure proper review of applications, SAPO recommends submission 14 days prior to the date of the event.
-Applicants will be notified if their application is denied and the appeal process.
+Special Events – To ensure proper review of applications, applications must be received by 30 days prior to the date of the event, unless the application is for an extra small or small event.
+If the application is for an extra small or small event that occupies sidewalks or curb lanes only, it must be submitted 10 business days prior to the event date.
+Applicants will be notified if their application is denied and they will have 5 business days to appeal the decision.
 Applicants should expect to receive their permit once the total invoice fee is paid and all necessary paperwork and secondary permits are received.

 Block Party – Applications must be received by SAPO 90 days prior to the date of the event.
 Applicants will be notified if their event does not meet block party criteria.
 Applicants should expect to receive their permit two weeks prior to the date of their event if all necessary paperwork has been provided.

 NOTE: SAPO does not release any permits until all fees, insurance, and proof of support permits are received.
 Applicants must have the permit on location during the event.

 19) What are my rights if the SAPO Director denies my application?

 You have the right to appeal in writing to the Executive Director of the Office of Citywide Event Coordination and Management, 253 Broadway, 6th floor, New York, NY 10007 within five (5) business days of notification of denial or approval with conditions.
 If you do not appeal within five (5) days time, the SAPO Director’s decision will be implemented.

 20) If I am selling and/or cooking food at my event, do I need a permit?